Skip to main content

 Deep-Dive Questions

 H3N2 mutates faster than H1N1, which makes vaccines a moving target and immunity less durable.
-It also tends to bind tissues in the lower respiratory tract more aggressively, which raises the rate of pneumonia and hospitalization.
+It also tends to bind tissues in the lower respiratory tract more readily, which raises the rate of pneumonia and hospitalization.

 Tamiflu blocks neuraminidase, the protein the flu virus uses to leave infected cells.
 Xofluza blocks polymerase acidic endonuclease, an enzyme the virus needs to copy its genetic material.
 Xofluza acts earlier in the replication cycle, which explains the faster symptom relief.

 Yes.
 Both Tamiflu and Xofluza have FDA approval for post-exposure prophylaxis (preventive use after a known contact).
 They are most useful for high-risk patients in the same household as a confirmed case.
-We tailor the recommendation to your risk profile.
+We personalize the recommendation to your risk profile.

 Flu infection raises systemic inflammation, blood pressure, and clotting risk for up to a month after the illness.
 The first week after a flu infection carries a 6-fold higher heart attack risk.
 We pay close attention to ApoB, blood pressure, and chest pain in the recovery window.